-Selecting the right pair of running shoes to match your running style and the terrain you are running on might appear to be a daunting task.
-Our short guide to the different types of running shoes is designed to help you narrow down your search to the styles of running shoes that might be best for you.
+How do you pick the right running shoes?
+It can be a daunting task with so many options available.
+Our short guide to the different types of running shoes is designed to help you narrow down your search to the styles of running shoes that may be best for you.